 Currently I'm the Managing Director of Techstars Atlanta, the only global accelerator south of Philly and east of Austin.
-Techstars believes that founders should be able to build successful businesses wherever they want to live and my goal is to find the best founders in the Southeast and help them pack a year's worth of progress into a 3-month program.
+Techstars believes that founders should be able to build successful businesses wherever they want to live and my goal is to find the best of those founders and help them pack a year's worth of progress into a 3-month program.

-I've spent the better part of 20 years working on startups and thinking about what makes founders successful.
-You can reach me privately at firstname.lastname@example.org or discuss any of these topics publicly with me at @davempayne.
+I've spent my career working on startups and thinking about what makes founders successful.
+You can reach me privately at email@example.com or discuss any of these topics publicly with me at @davempayne.

 Please subscribe on the homepage to get a few emails per month dedicated to the best, real-world answers to the most common questions of startup founders.